riquito/crusca/README.md

 e.g. ending_dot: true  # require that the message DOES end with a dot

+##### no_fixup

+Check if the message starts with fixup!.
+You can obtain the same result with the plugin bad_start, but this way may result cleaner to some people since it's probably often desired.

+e.g. no_fixup: ~

 ### Deploy with Apache and mod_wsgi

 In this example crusca has been cloned in